 Legal writing law books, Bluebook citation manual, ALWD citation manual, legal writing study aids, legal research study aids, writing for law review, legal research paper

 If you expect to get a top job after law school you need to make the law review.
 This is one of the major items the top law firms look for on a resume.
 It takes a lot of time and if you are not careful your other grades will suffer.
 The ability to do legal research, legal citations, and legal writing will stand you in good stead as you progress through your second and third year in law school.

 One of the first things you need to do, even before you start your first semester, is to become familiar with Westlaw and Lexis Nexis.
 These are the two main legal research sites and most law schools provide law student access to both.
 You will have little time once school starts so get familiar with how to do legal research now.

-The course is an introduction to legal analysis, research, and writing through the preparation of legal memoranda, client letters, and other assignments.
+The course is an introduction to legal analysis, research, and writing through the preparation of legal memorandums, client letters, and other assignments.
 This course emphasizes the basic skills and tools of analysis and research, and the fundamentals of good writing.
-Students research and write legal memoranda and other documents of increasing length and complexity; develop research skills, both individually and in group projects; and learn editing skills and the basics of legal ethics.
+Students research and write legal memorandums and other documents of increasing length and complexity; develop research skills, both individually and in group projects; and learn editing skills and the basics of legal ethics.

 CLICK ON THE ITEM AND THEN ON THE NEW AND USED LINK TO GET THE BEST PRICING ON LAW SCHOOL BOOKS

 BE SURE TO GET THE CORRECT LAW BOOK EDITION!